-A member should carefully weigh their options before applying to transfer into this category since Inactive members are prohibited from:
+A registrant should carefully weigh their options before applying to transfer into this category since Inactive members are prohibited from:

 - providing or supervising direct client care;

 - making any claim or representation to having any competence in psychotherapy.